Brocken: Tourism

-Today a narrow gauge railway, the Brocken Railway, once more shuttles between Wernigerode, Drei Annen Hohne, Schierke and the Brocken.
+Today a narrow-gauge railway, the Brocken Railway, once more shuttles between Wernigerode, Drei Annen Hohne, Schierke and the Brocken.
 The trains are regularly hauled by steam locomotives.

 At the summit is the Brockenhaus with a museum on the history of the mountain and the Brocken Garden (a botanical garden), which is managed by the Harz National Park.
 In addition there are restaurants and the Brocken Hotel, which is run by the Brocken publican (Brockenwirt), Hans Steinhoff.
 Important publicans in the past included Johann Friedrich Gerlach from 1801 to 1834, Carl Eduard Nehse between 1834 and 1850, who brought out a map of the Brocken in 1849 and the Brocken Register (Brockenstammbuch) in 1850, as well as Rudolf Schade from 1908 to 1927, who considerably increased the repute and the size of guest facilities on the Brocken.

 The area around the Brocken is especially popular with hikers.
 The Goethe Way (Goetheweg) is a well known trail that leads to the summit of the Brocken.
 It is named after Johann Wolfgang von Goethe, who more-or-less followed this route in 1777.
 Many paths lead to the local towns of Schierke, Braunlage and Sankt Andreasberg.
-The 100 km Harz Witches' Path also runs from the Brocken eastwards to Thale and westwards via Torfhaus and Altenburg to Osterode.
+The 100 km Harz Witches' Path also runs from the Brocken eastwards to Thale and westwards via Torfhaus and Altenau to Osterode.
 The "Bad Harzburg Devil's Path" runs from the Brocken to Bad Harzburg.
 Mountain bikers also use the trails.

 From Schierke a metalled road leads to the summit, which is used by horse-drawn wagons, as well as touring and racing cyclists.
 Because of the situation in the national park, vehicles with internal combustion engines are only allowed with special permission.

+There are also hiking paths to Brocken from Schierke, Wernigerode and Ilsenburg.

 Worthy of special mention is the bearer of the Badge of Honour of Saxony-Anhalt, Benno Schmidt (born 1932) – also known as Brocken Benno – of Wernigerode, who has climbed the mountain since 1989, almost daily, with more than 8,888 ascents (as of September 2020) and whose feat has been registered in the Guinness Book of World Records.